ELENA-LANG/tutorials/ParsingExpression2/README.md

 In the previous tutorial - ParsingExpression1, we learned how to build a derivation tree using a custom-defined grammar.
-ELENA Script Engine produced the text containing the result tree traversal:
+ELENA Script Engine produced the text containing the resulting tree traversal:

     ( ( ( 2 ) ( 2 ) * ) ( ( 3 ) ( 4 ) * ) - ) =-8.0